-India : The following tax explanation applies to companies who have a registered address is in India and Exotel renders services to them in India.
+India: The following tax explanation applies to companies who have a registered address in India and Exotel renders services to them in India.

-There is tax applicable for the services provided by Exotel and we do charge it.
-We charge 18.00% GST (Government mandated) at the time of writing this article and may change.
+There is a tax applicable for the services provided by Exotel and we do charge it.
+We charge 18.00% GST (Government-mandated) at the time of writing this article and is subject to change.

 What is a Receipt Voucher?

 This is simply a receipt or an acknowledgment of the payment made which includes the GST component as well.
 For instance, if you have made a payment of Rs.1,180/- it essentially comprises of payment of Rs.1,000/- and a tax component(GST) of Rs.180/- (18% of the service value).

-The receipt voucher documents are shared with series beginning with RD0000
+The receipt voucher documents are shared with a series beginning with RD0000.

 What is an Invoice?

-Invoice is generated at the end of each month determining the actual usage of services by each client.
-For instance, if the client has utilized service for Rs.500/- the invoice is generated for Rs.590/- along with the 18% tax component.
+An invoice is generated on or before the 5th of each month determining the actual usage of services.
+For instance, if you had credits worth Rs.500/- the invoice will be generated for Rs.590/- along with the 18% GST.

-The invoice documents are shared with series beginning with:
+The invoice documents are shared with a series beginning with:

 What is the GST credit which will be shown in the client’s portal?